mikeonthemike/pdf2doc/README.md

 ## Contact

-For any questions or feedback, please open an issue on this repository or contact me directly at [your-email@example.com].
+For any questions or feedback, please open an issue on this repository.
 ```
 ![image](image.png)